FomTarro/VTS-Sharp/README.md

 ### In Version 2.4.0
 * The `Initialize` method is no longer repsonsible for [dependency injection](#swappable-components) of plugin components, as this is now also accomplished by the constructor of the `VTS.Core.VTSPlugin` class and is thus redundant.
-    * For `VTSPlugin` implementations that do not leverage constructors, such as `VTS.Unity.UnityVTSPlugin` and `VTS.Godot.GodotVTSPlugin`, an accessor named `DependencyImplementations` exists and can be overridden to specify components for just-in-time injection.
+    * For `VTSPlugin` implementations that do not leverage constructors, such as `VTS.Unity.UnityVTSPlugin` and `VTS.Godot.GodotVTSPlugin`, an accessor called `DependencyImplementations` exists and can be overridden to specify components for just-in-time injection.

 ### In Version 2.0.0
 * Namespaces have been totally reorganized.
 The two remaining namespaces are `VTS.Core` and `VTS.Unity`.
 These correspond to the aformentioned [packages](#packages).